p17griv/weather-info-manager/README.md

 Java Database Connectivity (JDBC) API used in order to access the MySQL database server.

-This is student project for "Databases II" course of department of Informatics - Ionian University.
+This is a student project for "Databases II" course of department of Informatics - Ionian University.

 ## Features